Cyclone Kalunde: Preparations, impact, and aftermath

 Prior to the storm's arrival, a class four cyclone alert was issued for Rodrigues Island.
 Between March 11 and 13, flights to and from Rodrigues were canceled due to high winds.
 In addition, Cyclone Kalunde briefly posed a threat to Mauritius.

 Severe coastal damage took place across Rodrigues.
 Many roads were washed out, isolating many communities.
-Wind gusts estimated up to 210 km/h destroyed the island's power and telecommunications grid, leaving the entire populous without power.
+Wind gusts estimated up to 210 km/h destroyed the island's power and telecommunications grid, leaving the entire populace without power.
 Communication lines between Rodrigues and nearby Mauritius were also cut.
 Hospitals were also without electricity; one operation had to be done using a torch light.
 Because communication was lost during Kalunde's passage, residents lacked information about the storm for several hours.
 About 80 percent of the drinking water was contaminated and food crop on the island was washed away.
 During the storm's three-day passage of the island, 329.1 mm of rain fell.
 A total of 1,600 homes and 40 boats were damaged and losses across the island amounted to €3.4 million (US$3.15 million).

 In the wake of the storm, the French Red Cross supplied 1.5 tons of supplies to approximately 10,000 people victims of Kalunde.
 Mauritius Deputy Prime Minister Paul Berenger visited the island Friday to assess the damage while another official called on Mauritius officials to contribute to a cyclone relief fund for the island group.
 Twenty technicians were also sent to the area in wake of the storm.
 Officials estimated that it would take five weeks for power to be fully restored across Rodrigues.
 They also stated that if a similar situation took place and people were in need of emergency services, no one would be able to receive them.
 Furthermore, they proposed that bridges would to be built in order to forestall roads from being washed out again.